-In addition to our unique history programs and exciting special events, the Natural and Historical Resources Division, also hosts signature events throughout the year.
+In addition to our unique history programs and exciting special events, the Natural and Historic Resources Division, also hosts signature events throughout the year.
 Be sure to mark your calendars for these annual not-to-be-missed events.

 Join us for a two-day commemoration that addresses the lasting legacies of chattel slavery in Prince George’s County.
 Several events within this series are held at the location of long-forgotten slave quarters onsite at the Mount Calvert Historical and Archaeological Park.

 Experience and learn this history with the generous cooperation of the Slave Dwelling Project, a non-profit whose vision is to encourage a “more truthful and inclusive narrative of the history of the nation that honors the contributions of all our people.”
-Joseph McGill, the founder of the Slave Dwelling Project, has taken his message of historic preservation and heritage to over 23 states and Washington, D.C. ensuring that the places where enslaved families lived and passed on their culture will be here for future generations.
+Joseph McGill, the founder of the Slave Dwelling Project, has taken his message of historic preservation and heritage to over 23 states and Washington, D.C. ensuring that the places where enslaved families lived and passed on their culture will be here for the future generations.

-Montpelier’s Annual Festival of Herbs, Tea and the Arts is a unique blend of foods, crafts, and plants.
+Montpelier’s Annual Festival of Herbs, Tea, and the Arts is a unique blend of foods, crafts, and plants.
 With more than 30 vendors, there is something for everyone!

 John Wilkes Booth Escape Route Tours

-Follow the trail of President Lincoln’s assassin from Washington City to Port Royal, Virginia, on this fully narrated bus tour led by nationally-recognized authorities on the Lincoln assassination.
+Follow the trail of President Lincoln’s assassin from Washington City to Port Royal, Virginia, on this fully narrated bus tour led by nationally recognized authorities on the Lincoln assassination.
 Enjoy history lessons, tours of historic buildings, and great scenery on this 12-hour adventure.
 Tours sponsored by Surratt House Museum in spring and fall.

 Battle of Bladensburg Encampment